 Nutrition Info (Approximate Values)

-This Masala Puri recipe from the blog archives first published in October 2017 has been updated and republished on August 2021.
+Masala Puri recipe from the blog archives was first published on October 2017.